chris-straka/weibuddies/app/orders/README.md

 # Orders Microservice

-This microservice is responsible for creating, deleting and updating orders in weibuddies.
+This microservice is responsible for creating, deleting and updating orders.
+It gets all its products from the products microservice.